brian6484/CSKnowledge/Language/Java/Optional and anti-patterns.md

 Optional is primarily intended for use as a method return type where there is a clear need to represent “no result,” and where using null is likely to cause errors.
 ```

+Brian Goetz advises against using get() unless you are absolutely certain that the value is present.
+Instead, he suggests using methods like ifPresent, orElse, or orElseGet to safely handle both cases without risking a NoSuchElementException.

 ## Example
 wrong use:
 ```java